NekesaH/DataScience/README.md

 # DataScience

-Data science exercises on packt
+Solution for the data science course  exercises on packt